cheminfo/c6h6-documentation/src/book/spectra/mass/polycalc/README.md

 <img src="images/explorePrefs1.png">

-In order to search the corresponding molecular formula it is required to specify the charge of the target peak.
+In order to search the corresponding molecular formula it is required to specify the charge of the targeted peak.
 This should be automatically set when you click on the label.

 `Show MF` defines the number of best matching molecular formula that should be displayed.

-`Search monoisotopic` tries to look for the monoisotopic mass that may be on the left (lower mass) than the highest peak.
-If there is a peak of lower mass distant from less than 1u that has a ratio over the specified value it is considered as the monoisotopic mass.
+`Search monoisotopic` In an isotopic distribution, the peak of highest intensity is not always the monoisotopic peak.
+Thus, this function tries to look for a monoisotopic peak that would be on the left (lower mass) of the highest peak.
+If there is a peak of lower mass distant from less than 1u, and that has a ratio over the specified value it is considered as the monoisotopic mass.

 <img src="images/explorePrefs2.png">

-Matching molecular formula is colored based on the error (in ppm) as specified using the following table:
+Matching molecular formula are colored based on the error (in ppm) as specified using the following table:

 <img src="images/explorePrefs3.png">

-The result of the analysis display the relative mass (on the m/z scale) as well as the list of best matching molecular formula and the charge.
+The result of the analysis displays the relative mass (on the m/z scale) as well as the list of best matching molecular formula and the charge.

 <img src="images/exploreResult.png">